oclockvn/oclockvn.github.io/_drafts/nvm-on-windows-common-issues.md

 To fix this, just copy all the files from old root to new root.

-You old root might be:
+Your old root might be:

 ```
 C:\Users\<username>\AppData\Roaming\nvm